Eleven Apps and a Font

-Five applications I’ve written for processing fonts and drawfiles, and one font.
+Eleven applications I’ve written for processing fonts, drawfiles, and CSV files, and one font.
 No use to you unless you use a RISCOS computer...

-XP1FontEd is designed to work alongside FontEd, providing extra facilities – particularly conversion back and forth between drawfiles and fonts, but also converting RISCOS fonts to SFD (Spline Font Database) files for import to FontForge on a Mac or a PC, to produce TrueType or PostScript fonts.
+XP1FontEd is designed to work alongside FontEd, providing extra facilities – particularly conversion back and forth between drawfiles and fonts, but also converting RISCOS fonts to SFD (Spline Font Database) files for import to FontForge on other platforms, to produce TrueType or PostScript fonts.
 It can also perform a variety of transformations.
 Download here

 See More about XP1FontEd for further details.